What kind of insurance are you looking for?

 Everyone’s life insurance need will be different at different points in their lives, but the important thing to note is that your need will change over time.
 You just need to calculate (to the best of your abilities, of course) how your own needs will change.

-Some people assume that if one parent stays at home, that parent doesn’t need life insurance — after all, life insurance is meant to replace income, and by definition, stay-at-home parents don’t make an income.
+Some people assume that only the primary breadwinner needs life insurance.
+After all, life insurance is meant to replace income, and stay-at-home parents don’t make an income.

 One way to make life insurance more affordable for parents is by employing a strategy called the ladder strategy.